Skip to Main ContentSkip to Footer

 Vanderbilt Wilson County Hospital

-• 2 visitors may be in a patient’s room
+• 2 visitors may be in a patient's room.

-• 1 of 2 visitors may be age 12 to 17 if accompanied by an adult (age 18 or older)
+• Children under age 12 are permitted, if accompanied by an adult age 18 or older.

-• 1 adult visitor (age 18 or older) may be in the patient’s room after 9 p.m. and overnight, except in the Intensive Care Unit (ICU)
+• 1 adult visitor age 18 or older may be in the patient’s room after 9 p.m. and overnight, except in the Intensive Care Unit (ICU).

 • In a semi-private room, visitation may be limited to 1 visitor in 30-minute increments.
 No more than 2 visitors may be in a patient room at one time.
 Overnight visitors are not permitted for patients in semi-private rooms.